kbilsted/AutonumberMarkdown/README.md

   * Name the short-cut and set keys for it

+## Configuraiton

 ### --sectionsOnly
 When using the `--sectionsOnly` flag, the tool only operates on sections, subsections and subsubsections.

+### --makeToc
+When using the `--makeToc` flag, the tool looks for the text "table of content" and replaces it with a new table of content.

 ## Example translation of a markdown file